JustAnOpossum/Better-Discord-Screen-Share/README.md

 # How to use

 1. Extract server folder into a folder of your choice
-2. Run NPM install
+2. Run npm install
-3. Run server.js
+3. Create a discord bot and add it to chat.
-4. Download Better Discord and install.
+4. Customise serverConfig.json
-5. Extract the client folder into %appdata%/BetterDiscord/Plugins
+5. Run server.js
-6. Install ReconnectingWebSockets into a file named ws.js in the plugins folder.
+6. Download Better Discord and install.
-7. Create a discord bot and add it to chat.
+7. Extract the client folder into %appdata%/BetterDiscord/Plugins
 8. Use start and stop to control screenshare in chat.

 # Server Options